naturalneuralnet/habitBuilder-server/README.md

 Run `npm install` to install the project dependencies.

-Run `npm run dev`to run the server locally.
+Run `npm run dev` to run the server locally.

 **Enviroment Variables:**
 You will also need to add enviroment variables in a .env file

-- MONGO_URL: A mongodb atlas url
+- MONGO_URL: A URL to a MongoDB Atlas database you own
 - ACCESS_TOKEN_SECRET: A SSH key, can be generated with the ssh-keygen  command in the terminal.
 - REFRESH_TOKEN_SECRET:A SSH key, can be generated with the ssh-keygen command in the terminal.
 - VERIFICATION_EMAIL: This must be an outlook email address.
 To use other email providers, adjust the nodemailer config.